Skip to Main

 The department offers two degree programs: the Doctor of Philosophy (Ph.D.) in Operations Research and Financial Engineering, and a Master of Science in Engineering (M.S.E.).
 These programs provide a great deal of flexibility for students in designing individual plans of study and research according to their needs and interests.
 The department is a major participant in the Master of Finance (M.Fin.) program offered through the Bendheim Center for Finance.

 The Ph.D. program is formulated to prepare students for research and teaching.
 The aim of the program is to provide a strong disciplinary background in at least one of the core areas of research in the department.
 The emphasis is on the theoretical foundations, mathematical models, and computational issues in practical problem-solving.
-Current teaching and research activities include probability and stochastic processes, stochastic analysis, mathematical statistics, machine learning, analysis of big data, linear and nonlinear optimization, stochastic optimization, convex analysis, stochastic networks, queueing theory, mathematical and computational finance, and financial econometrics.
-Application areas of current interest to faculty include finance, energy, health, biostatistics, genomics, robotics, and astrophysics
+Current teaching and research activities include stochastic analysis, mathematical statistics, machine learning, analysis of big data, linear and nonlinear optimization, stochastic optimization, convex analysis, stochastic networks, queueing theory, mathematical and computational finance, PDE methods, stochastic control, dynamic game theory, and financial econometrics.
+Application areas of current interest to faculty include finance, energy, health, biostatistics, genomics, robotics, social networks, and astrophysics

 The departmental faculty is affiliated with a number of interdisciplinary programs and centers, including the Program in Applied and Computational Mathematics, the Bendheim Center for Finance, the Andlinger Center for Energy and the Environment, the Princeton Environmental Institute, and the Center for Statistics and Machine Learning.
 Students may combine their departmental work with courses and research opportunities offered by such programs and centers and also by other departments including Computer Science, Economics, and Mathematics.